University of Edinburgh data protection policy

 When considering new processing activities or setting up new procedures or systems that involve personal data, privacy issues must always be considered at the earliest stage and a Data Protection Impact Assessment (DPIA) must be conducted.
-The DPIA is a mechanism for identifying and examining the impact of new initiatives and putting in place measures to minimise or reduce risks during the design stages of a process and throughout the lifecycle of the initiative.
+The DPIA is a mechanism for identifying and examining the impact of new initiatives and putting in place measures to minimise or reduce privacy risks during the design stages of a process and throughout the lifecycle of the initiative.
 This will ensure that privacy and data protection control requirements are not an after-thought.

-A template and guidance for DPIAs can be found here:
+How to request an assessment and guidance for DPIAs can be found here:

 Anonymisation and Pseudonymisation

 Further mechanisms of reducing risks associated with handling personal data are to apply anonymization or pseudonymisation.
 Wherever possible, personal data must be anonymised or, where that is not possible, pseudonymised.